About the book

 Russell Barnes lives in Wilson, NC.

-She is a retired nurse, a wife, a mother, a grandmother, and great-grandmother.
+She is a retired nurse, a wife, a mother, a grandmother, and

+great-grandmother.
 She studied writing at BartonCollege

-and WilsonCommunity
+and WilsonCommunity College

-College and has written poetry for three decades.
+and has written poetry for three decades.
+Her poems have been published in

-and many other magazines and anthologies.
-She has held offices in The NC
+anthologies.
+She has held offices in The NC Poetry Society and The Poetry

-Poetry Society and The Poetry Council of NC.
+Council of NC.

 Fred